Families of minimally non-Golod complexes and their polyhedral products: Minimally non-Golod complexes, simple polytopes and polyhedral products

 \begin{prop} Let $J=(j_{1},\ldots,j_{m})$ be a sequence of positive integers: \begin{itemize} \item[(a)] $K$ is a Golod complex if and only if $K(J)$ is Golod. \item[(b)] $K$ is a minimally non-Golod complex if and only if $K(J)$ is minimally non-Golod. \end{itemize} \end{prop} \begin{proof} Statement (a) follows directly from Theorem~\ref{BBCGcohring}.
 We prove statement (b).
 Suppose $K$ is minimally non-Golod.
 Then $K(J)$ is non-Golod by statement (a).
 Consider the complex obtained by removing a vertex $v$ from $K(J)$.
 Let $v=v_{ij_{l}}$, for $1\leq i\leq m, 1\leq l\leq i$ in the notation from the definition of the simplicial multiwedge.
 Then

 is a Golod complex by statement (a).

 Therefore, we proved that $K(J)$ is minimally non-Golod if $K$ is minimally non-Golod.
 The opposite statement is proved in the same way. \end{proof}

 \begin{prop} Let $K=\mathbb{C}P^{2}_{9}(J)$ for a sequence of positive integers $J$.
-Then $\zk$ is not homotopy equivalent to a wedge of spheres. \end{prop} \begin{proof} In the case $J=(1,\ldots,1)$ we know the homotopy type of $\zk$ (see Theorem~\ref{ComplexProjGolod}).
+Then $\zk$ is not homotopy equivalent to a wedge of spheres. \\ Moreover, for any simplicial complex $K$, if $\zk$ is not homotopy equivalent to a wedge of spheres, then so is $\mathcal Z_{K(J)}$. \end{prop} \begin{proof} In the case $J=(1,\ldots,1)$ we know the homotopy type of $\zk$ (see Theorem~\ref{ComplexProjGolod}).
 The Steenrod square $Sq^2$ is nonzero in cohomology of any suspension over $\mathbb{C}P^2$ and all cohomology operations are trivial on wedges of spheres.

 In general, the isomorphism of ungraded cohomology rings from Theorem~\ref{BBCGcohring} with coeffiecients in $\mathbb{Z}/p$ ($p$ is prime) is an isomorphism of $\mathbb{Z}/p$-modules commuting with the action of the Steenrod algebra (see~\cite[Corollary 7.7]{BBCGit}), thus $\zk$ cannot be homotopy equivalent to a wedge of spheres. \end{proof}